TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 **Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.9/5-7a-certs-le.gen.template

-The Docker image we'll use `docker.io/thethingsindustries/aws-certbot-dns-route53:latest`.
+The Docker image we'll use is `docker.io/thethingsindustries/aws-certbot-dns-route53:latest`.
 On the initial deployment, leave the **Existing Certificate ARN** blank.

 We need to manually request the certificates for the first time.
 In the CloudFormation **Output** window, copy the value for the output `RunCertbotTaskCLICommand` and run that from a CLI.